J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 Two small notes:

-- The changes made in issues 1 through 4 were made after an extensive search online and with a lot of trial and error, that being the reason why there were many commits done during this assignment;
+- The fixes made in issues 1 through 4 as well as issues 6 and 7 were made after an extensive search online and with a lot of trial and error, that being the reason why there were many commits and a lot of restructuring done during this assignment;
-- The changes made in issues 5 through 9 were made and after carefully analyzing the project that was provided by the teacher and that can be found [here](https://bitbucket.org/pssmatos/tut-basic-gradle/src/master/).
+- The fixes made in issues 5 through 9 were complemented after carefully analyzing the project that was provided by the teacher and that can be found [here](https://bitbucket.org/pssmatos/tut-basic-gradle/src/master/).

 ## Running Vagrant file after changes